 Tools

-Let it brown over low heat for 7-8 minutes in a heavy-bottomed pan so the fat gradually melts and becomes translucent and the meat turns crispy and golden.
-Stir frequently to avoid burning, then deglaze with the white wine and let it evaporate over high heat.
+Let it brown over low heat for 7-8 minutes in a heavy-bottomed pan; this way the fat will slowly melt and become translucent and the meat will become crispy and golden.
+Stir often being careful not to burn it, then deglaze with the white wine and let it evaporate over high heat.
 Remove the guanciale with a slotted spoon and set it aside.

-In the same pan with the cooking fat from the guanciale, add the whole chili pepper (seeded) and let the chopped onion soften.
-Once the onion is golden, add the peeled tomatoes, crushing them with a fork.
-Cook over medium heat for 15 minutes and adjust salt if needed.
+In the same pan with the cooking fat from the guanciale, add the whole (de-seeded) chili pepper and let the chopped onion wilt; once golden, add the peeled tomatoes crushed with a fork.
+Cook over moderate heat for 15 minutes and adjust salt if necessary.

-Remove the chili from the sauce and add the guanciale back in, cook for another minute while stirring well, then turn off the heat.
-The sauce is ready to dress the pasta — remember to finish with a sprinkle of Pecorino Romano or Pecorino di Amatrice.
+Remove the chili from the sauce and add the guanciale, cook for another 1 minute, stirring well, then turn off the heat.
+The sauce is ready to dress the pasta—remember to finish with a sprinkling of Pecorino Romano or Pecorino di Amatrice.

 Storage and tips

-The sauce keeps in the refrigerator for 3-4 days if stored in an airtight container.
+The sauce keeps in the refrigerator for 3-4 days, well sealed in an airtight container.

-Many people make pasta all’amatriciana without onion; I prefer the version with onion because it is a bit sweeter, but I assure you the variant without onion is also delicious.
+Many make pasta all’amatriciana without onion; I prefer the version with onion which is a bit sweeter, but I assure you that the variant without onion is delicious as well.